Inisheer: Geology and geography

 The island is geologically an extension of The Burren.
 The terrain of the island is composed of limestone pavements with crisscrossing cracks known as "grikes", leaving isolated rocks called "clints".

 The limestones date from the Viséan period (Lower Carboniferous), formed as sediments in a tropical sea approximately 350 million years ago, and compressed into horizontal strata with fossil corals, crinoids, sea urchins and ammonites.

 Glaciation following the Namurian phase facilitated greater denudation.
 The result is that Inisheer is one of the finest examples of a Glacio-Karst landscape in the world.
 The effects of the last glacial period (the Midlandian) are most in evidence, with the island overrun by ice during this glaciation.
 The impact of earlier Karstification (solutional erosion) has been eliminated by the last glacial period, so any Karstification now seen dates from approximately 10,000 years ago and the island Karst is thus recent.

-Solutional processes have widened and deepened the grykes of the limestone pavement.
+Solutional processes have widened and deepened the limestone pavement.
 Pre-existing lines of weakness in the rock (vertical joints) contribute to the formation of extensive fissures separated by clints (flat pavement-like slabs).
 The rock karstification facilitates the formation of subterranean drainage.